Martin Compston

-Early life and football career
+Early life, family and education

-Born to a Catholic family, Compston, the younger of two sons, was brought up in Greenock, Scotland, and attended St Columba's High School in neighbouring Gourock.
+Martin Compston was born to a Catholic family, the younger of two brothers, The boys were raised in Greenock, Scotland.
+Martin attended St Columba's High School in neighbouring Gourock.

+Football career

 A promising footballer, he was a youth player with Aberdeen as a teenager, and after leaving school signed for his local professional club Greenock Morton.

 Compston made two first-team appearances in the 2001–02 season, in which the team was relegated to the Third Division.
 In both matches he appeared as a substitute and Morton lost 4–0, to Alloa Athletic and Queen of the South.
 After leaving Morton, he briefly played in junior football for Greenock Juniors.